Compute Instances

 - weekly (keep last N weeks)

-Cost: $0.05/GB/month for snapshot storage
+Cost: $0.05/GB/month for backup storage

 Networking